Clean-CaDET/challenges/Methods/README.md

 - Metric name: Cyclomatic complexity
 - Value threshold: 1, 6
 ```
-A possible side-effect of this restriction, which we observed in the students' submissions, is to create many micro-functions that do not encapsulate any meaningful logic but still manage to reduce the cyclomatic complexity of methods.
+A possible side-effect of this restriction, which we observed in the students' submissions, is the creation of many micro-functions that do not encapsulate any meaningful logic but still manage to reduce the cyclomatic complexity of methods.
 We subsequently introduced another basic metric checker to ensure that the `ScheduleService` class does not have too many methods:
 ```
 - Code snippet id: Methods.ScheduleService
 - Metric name: Number of methods